mnoguera/MasterDadesOmiques/PracticalDay2/README.txt

 #######
-## Master in Omics Data Analysis, 2020-21 Universitat de Vic
+## Master in Omics Data Analysis, 2018-19 Universitat de Vic
 ## Metagenomics
 ## Marc Noguera-Julian, PhD.
-Jan, 26th, 27th, 28th.
-2020
+February, 3rd,4th and 5th, 2020
 ######

+## You can access analysis code at https://github.com/mnoguera/MasterDadesOmiques
+## or as a zip file in the campus.
+Use GitHub for latest version.

 ## DataSet for practical drylab work on statistical analysis16s metagenomics data
 ## We will be analyzing the data set from 110 sample in non-infected and HIV-infected patients